NILDS DG Calls for Stronger Synergy Among Key Governance Institutes - THISDAYLIVE

 NILDS DG Calls for Stronger Synergy Among Key Governance Institutes

-The Director-General of the National Institute for Legislative and Democratic Studies (NILDS), Prof. Abubakar Sulaiman, has called for deeper collaboration among the three institutions established to strengthen Nigeria’s arms of government, warning that without knowledge, skills and capacity building, good governance will remain elusive.
+The Director General of the National Institute for Legislative and Democratic Studies (NILDS), Professor Abubakar Sulaiman, has called for deeper collaboration among the three institutions established to strengthen Nigeria’s arms of government, warning that without knowledge, skills, and capacity building, good governance will remain elusive.

-Sulaiman made the call on Friday, when the Administrator of the National Judicial Institute (NJI) and former President of the National Industrial Court, Hon.
+Sulaiman made this call yesterday when the Administrator of the National Judicial Institute (NJI) and former President of the National Industrial Court, Hon.
 Justice Babatunde Adejumo, paid him a courtesy visit in Abuja.

 The leadership of the legislative and judiciary institutes, on the occasion, set up a joint committee to come up with possible areas of collaboration for the effective delivery of their separate mandates.